OpnTec/open-spectrometer-hardware/README.md

 ## Software

-To get the data from the spetrometer device practicioners can use the spectrometer Python scripts available in the project.
+To get the data from the spetrometer device practitioners can use the spectrometer Python scripts available in the project.

 ## Contributors